OxfordEconomics/CountryLists/README.md

 - Mercosur
 - APEC

-# Your contributions welcome
+# Your contributions are welcome!
-If you have a suggestion for an ISO-name pairing or an international country list, please feel free to either raise a feature request or branch this repo and [submit a pull request](https://yangsu.github.io/pull-request-tutorial/ "A Visual Guide to Pull Requests").
+If you have a suggestion for an ISO-name pairing or an international country list, please feel free to [submit a feature request](https://github.com/OxfordEconomics/CountryLists/issues "Raise an Issue") or branch this repo and [submit a pull request](https://yangsu.github.io/pull-request-tutorial/ "A Visual Guide to Pull Requests").